14-day free trial

-Headless commerce is the decoupling of a website’s front end (the content and user interface that comprise the customer experience) from the back end (the business engine that processes ordering, payment, tracking, and fulfillment), implementing a best-in-class API architecture that enables making fluid changes to the site’s content and user interface elements without affecting the back end.
+Headless commerce is the decoupling of a website’s front end (the content and user interface that comprise the customer experience) from the back end (the business engine that processes ordering, payment, tracking, and fulfillment).
+Headless decoupling implements a best-in-class API architecture that enables making fluid changes to the site’s content and user interface elements without affecting the back end.

 With traditional ecommerce platforms, every change to the user interface requires updating both the front end and the back end.
 Even small changes to the front end can require major overhauls to the back end, turning minor updates into complex and time-consuming whole-site revamps.
 For designers and developers, headless commerce means powerful flexibility and the agility to present experiences and test new strategies without disrupting back-end infrastructure while maintaining a modern API-first approach.